 The QA and IA results shall be correlated according to the IAS Correlation Chart.
 Any correlation that is greater than 0.06 shall be considered to be poor.
-All fair and poor ratings shall be investigated in an attempt to determine the reason for the disparity.
+All fair and poor ratings shall be investigated to determine the reason for the disparity.